D-Whipp/readme-generator/README.md

 ## Features

-Builds custom Readme for Projects
+Builds a custom Readme for your projects